seasonedchaos/seasonedchaos.github.io/_posts/2023-10-30-Mastering-Chaos-A-Spooky-Introduction-to-Data-Assimilation.md

 ---
 layout: post
 title:  Mastering Chaos&#58; A Spooky Introduction to Data Assimilation
-description: The Earth system is chaotic (check out a refresher on chaos theory here): in theory, the flap of a butterfly's wings could set off a tornado on the other side of the world...
+description: The Earth system is chaotic (check out a refresher on chaos theory here).
+In theory, the flap of a butterfly's wings could set off a tornado on the other side of the world...
 tags: [weather, predictability, forecasts, models]
 comments: true
 category: blog